SyedZohaibAliKazmi/SyedZohaibAliKazmi/README.md

 👨‍💻 **Web Developer | Graphic Designer | Amazon Virtual Assistant**

-I’m a passionate developer and designer with a strong focus on building responsive, visually appealing, and functional web applications.
+I’m a passionate developer and designer who strongly focuses on building responsive, visually appealing, and functional web applications.
 I specialize in front-end development with React.js, creating dynamic interfaces, and I have experience with e-commerce platforms, particularly using Firebase for backend services.
 Additionally, I am a certified graphic designer and Amazon Virtual Assistant.

 ---
 ## Let's Connect 🤝